 If you’re going to go through all the trouble of building the perfect BOV and getting all the necessary supplies, it would be foolish to not always be fully prepared.
-Last thing you want to do is find yourself going crazy searching for all your bug out gear when a disaster situation comes unexpectedly knocking on your door.
+The last thing you want to do is find yourself going crazy searching for all your bug out gear when a disaster situation comes unexpectedly knocking on your door.

-While you don’t necessarily need to carry all your bug out gear with you all the time, it would be wise to have it all in one location ready to go.
+While you don’t necessarily need to carry all your bug-out gear with you all the time, it would be wise to have it all in one location ready to go.
 It’s best to practice loading your BOV regularly so you will be able to quickly do so should the time come.

-When preparing your bug out vehicle make sure to put a lot of effort into ensuring you have the appropriate amount of supplies.
+When preparing your bug-out vehicle make sure to put a lot of effort into ensuring you have the appropriate amount of supplies.
 I find it best to even over prepare a little bit just because you never know what could possibly happen after a natural disaster or in a world WROL.
 If you only have a short distance to travel though you don’t need to worry so much, but if the journey to your BOL is rather long you might want to take a few extra precautions.

 Since having fuel inside the BOV can quickly become a nuisance because of the strong odor, it’s best to attach a Jerry Gas Can somewhere on the outside of your vehicle.
 If you have a truck you can even put it in the truck bed, just make sure it’s locked down securely with a holder.

-Another mistake that is commonly made is not preparing to be able to sleep somewhere in case of emergency.
+Another mistake that is commonly made is not preparing to be able to sleep somewhere in case of an emergency.
 Sometimes driving at night could be dangerous or your BOV could run into problems and you are forced to bunker down for the night.
 If this happens you’ll either have to make enough room inside your BOV or have a tent ready to go.
 You’ll need to make sure to have enough emergency blankets for everyone in your group or family as well.

 Make the Most of It

 I know after reading this guide it might sound pretty hard to find the perfect BOV and buy all the right supplies, but just do your best and constantly keep improving.
 Being somewhat prepared is always better than not being prepared at all.
-Plus by the time you actually need to bug out you might be fully prepared and ready to go.
+Plus by the time you actually need to bug out, you might be fully prepared and ready to go.

 Myself personally, I’ve always found the idea of bugging out to be one of the cooler aspects of prepping, as I’m sure many others do as well.
 Just don’t allow yourself to get too carried away with “pimping” out your BOV, and remember to stick to the basics.
-After all, there is only one goal of a bug out vehicle when SHTF, and that is to help you survive.
+After all, there is only one goal of a bug-out vehicle when SHTF, and that is to help you survive.
 As long as your BOV can accomplish that then you’re good to go!